jgater/gravedesk/README.md

 * change look from bootstrap basic view
 * better alert messages for administration registration & deletion and ticket views
 * better visual indicator for high status tickets, both in list and individual views
-* add ability to send reply and automatic emails via smtp
-* allow disabling of auto-replies for status changes
-* show attachments, notes and email history on individual ticket view
+* show attachments and notes on individual ticket view
 * allow private internal notes to be added to individual tickets
 * allow non-admins to view their own tickets and status (Active Directory integration)
 * web-form for submission of tickets outside of email